rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/20_making/pid/index.md

 - A - The liquid temperature on the top.
 It should be between 1000 and 6000 (10 °C to 60 °C)
 - B - The liquid temperature on the bottom.
 It should be between 1000 and 6000 (10 °C to 60 °C)
 - C - The temperature of the PCB (Printed Circuit Board).
 It should be between 1000 and 7000
-- D - The target temperature.
+- E - The target temperature.
 It should be between 1000 and 6000 (10 to 60°C)
 - FLAG_PID_CONTROL - The PARAM_STATUS bit FLAG_PID_CONTROL should be 1

 The heating will also depend of the status of the weight.